 Beginning in the 1800s, Native Americans were displaced from their communities and moved onto reserves, and children were taken to Indian boarding schools and educated in English.
 It wasn’t until 1972, when Congress passed the Indian Education Act, that Native American tribes were permitted to teach their own languages.

-According to the U.S. Census Bureau, as of 2013 there were 169 Native languages spoken in the United States.
+According to the U.S. Census Bureau, as of 2013 there were at least 169 Native languages spoken in the United States.
 Many of them have very small numbers of speakers.
 In 1990, Congress passed the Native American Language Act, which provides support for Native American language preservation and revitalization.
 This support is critical: all but two Native American languages are in danger of disappearing altogether by 2050.

 2. The first newspaper in a Native American language began publishing in 1828.